remult/remult/docs/guide/setup-angular.md

    }
    ```

-   The `context` field we've add to the `AppComponent` class (using a constructor argument), is a Remult `Context` object which will be instantiated by Angular`s dependency injection.
+   The `context` field we've add to the `AppComponent` class (using a constructor argument), is a Remult `Context` object which will be instantiated by Angular's dependency injection.
+We've declared it as a `public` field so we can use it in the HTML template later on in the tutorial.

    The `newTask` field contains a new, empty, instance of a `Tasks` entity object, instantiated using Remult.